bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 * Avoid catching the drone mid-flight or while it’s landing.
 * Always make sure that the path of your drone is clear to avoid any accidents.
 * Use the propeller guards as much as possible
+* Unplug the battery when the drone is not used.

 {% endsi_step %}